City planning with kids is a wonderful and unpredictable activity,

 They comment that it's ugly when people leave their chewing gum in the drinking fountain or spit on the street.
 They want the pigeons to stop pooping.
 And please, could we do something about downtown soon because it is so b-o-o-o-ring.

-Community planning with kids is bracing and refreshing in its honesty.
+City planning with kids is bracing and refreshing in its honesty.
+It can help the adults to see things in a new light as well.

 We also suggest that you incorporate children right into committees and dialogue groups with adults after they have had a little orientation to the planning question.
 If you let them know that their opinions will be taken seriously by not relegating them to the "children's table" like Thanksgiving dinner, they often will respond.
 Ask children, tweens, and teens to contribute good ideas, and ask adults to listen respectfully without jumping in to criticize or laugh at every idea they express.